sharanbingewar/Indian-Cricket-Player-Management-System/README.md

 Once both the frontend and backend are running, you can test the user interface:
 URL: Go to `http://localhost:5003 in your browser.
 Where you can add, update, delete, and search for players directly through the user interface.

+## **⚙️ Challenges & Solutions**

+**1. CORS Errors**
+We faced **CORS issues** while trying to access the backend API from the frontend.
+Solution: Implemented a simple **CORS middleware** in Express to resolve cross-origin request problems.

+**2. Data Validation**
+Validating data before saving it to the database is critical.
+Mongoose was used to define validation rules for player data, such as ensuring names are not empty or invalid.

+**3. Search Functionality**
+Initially, our search was slow.
+We optimized the search query by using **MongoDB text search** and limiting the number of results shown.

 ## **🔮 Future Improvements**